chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 * I don't claim to know better, this is my understanding (which I believe to be accurate), but I am not a security specialist, and I don't claim to be better than anyone.
 If you feel that I missed something or want to discuss it, I'll gladly engage.
 However, if the summary would be "You don't know shit, let me explain", well, get lost.
 * Claiming that we are wilfully allowing our binaries to be tampered with is outrageously wrong, and actually quite hurtful.
-We refused countless offers to monetize VLC because we believe that when you download VLC, you only want a media player, with no strings attached, no tracking, no add, and no malware.
+We refused countless offers to monetize VLC because we believe that when you download VLC, you only want a media player, with no strings attached, no tracking, no ad, and no malware.
 I've spent enough time removing crap from my relatives' computer not to do this to anyone.
 * Implying that we don't care about opressive regimes spying on their citizens in order to torture and oppress them is low, hurtful, false, and quite disgusting of an argument to make.
 * If you use homosexuality in order to insult/make fun of someone, it is homophobic.
-You might disagree, but that's irrelevent.
+You might disagree, but that's irrelevant.
 It is.
 * Calling members of the projet on their personnal phones and insulting them is probably a bit of an overreaction, don't you think?
 * Just be nice to each other, let's learn from each other, and let's make the web & software safer.
 Yes that is cheesy, but if that isn't what you want, you probably don't belong around open source community.